Description

 $session->delete($name);

-It returns null if the corresponding session does not exist.
+If the corresponding session does not exist, it returns null.

 Example